nyu-csci-ua-0480-008-spring-2020/renaauerbach-final-project/README.md

 2. As a user, I can register for an event
 3. As a user, I can view the memory book page
 4. As a user, I can author a new memory
-5. As a user, I can contact the organization via the contact page
+5. As a user, I can send a message to the organization via the contact page

 ## Research Topics